samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Uncommon (Requires Attunement)*

 While you wear these light shoes, you can move up, down, and across vertical surfaces and along ceilings, while leaving your hands free.
 You have a Climb Speed equal to your Speed.
-However, the slippers don’t allow you to move this way on a slippery surface, such as one covered by ice or oil.
+However, the slippers don't allow you to move this way on a slippery surface, such as one covered by ice or oil.

 ### [Smoldering Armor](/magic-items/36837-smoldering-armor)